Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment

 In addition, the total number of neighbors may vary from node to node.
 In actual training, if we obtain all of its neighbors for each node, the computational pattern of each batch can not be fixed, which brings great computational inconvenience.
 Referencing previous works \cite{zuo2018embedding, hu2020graph, liu2022embtemporal, wen2022trend} and our experiments, we fix the sequence length $S$ of node neighbors and select the latest $S$ neighbors for each node at each timestamp instead of full neighbors.
-In Section \ref{experiment}, we will discuss the sensitivity of the hyper-parameter $S$ in experiments.